Downtown Indianapolis: Government

+As the location for several local, state, and federal government agencies and buildings, downtown Indianapolis is home to a large concentration of white-collar workers with roles in public policy, law, advocacy, and public relations.

+Located on Market Street, the City-County Building serves as the seat of the consolidated government of Indianapolis and Marion County.
+The office building houses the executive and legislative branches of local government as well as numerous municipal departments.
+The John Morton-Finney Center for Educational Services at Walnut and Delaware streets houses the administrative headquarters for Indianapolis Public Schools.

+The Indiana Statehouse, located at the west end of Market Street, houses the executive, legislative, and judicial branches of Indiana's state government, including the offices of the governor and lieutenant governor of Indiana, the Indiana General Assembly, and the Indiana Supreme Court.
+Administrative offices for several state agencies are located in neighboring buildings, mainly the north and south buildings of the Indiana Government Center.

+Several federal field offices are located in the Minton-Capehart Federal Building on Pennsylvania Street.
+The Birch Bayh Federal Building and United States Courthouse on Ohio Street houses the United States District Court for the Southern District of Indiana.
+The United States Postal Service operates two post offices downtown as well as its Indianapolis Processing and Distribution Center on South Street.

+Leisure and hospitality

-The hospitality industry is an increasingly vital sector to the Indianapolis economy, especially Downtown.
+The hospitality industry is an increasingly vital sector to the Indianapolis economy, especially downtown.
 According to Visit Indy, 28.2 million visitors generated $4.9 billion in 2015, the fourth straight year of record growth.
 Indianapolis has long been a sport tourism destination, but has more recently relied on conventions.
 The Indiana Convention Center (ICC) and Lucas Oil Stadium are considered mega convention center facilities, with a combined 750000 sqft of exhibition space.
 ICC is connected to 12 hotels and 4,700 hotel rooms, the most of any U.S. convention center.
 In 2008, the facility hosted 42 national conventions with an attendance of 317,815; in 2014, it hosted 106 for an attendance of 635,701.